Tappan Hill School Fights Hunger

 Tappan Hill Students, Staff Give Generously to Support Hunger Relief Corps

 Tappan Hill School students and staff members brought in enough non-perishable food items before Thanksgiving to fill more than 50 bags.
+The donations went to people in need across the region.

 All told, children and adults donated 735 pounds of cereal, pasta, beans, peanut butter and other necessities.
 Students stamped sentiments on cards that were included with the donations.